 1. Melt the coconut oil, beeswax, and jojoba oil together in a small pot on low heat, stirring just until they become homogeneous.
 Then turn off the heat so the oils don’t get too hot.

 2. Heat the distilled water in another small pot on low heat, until it simmers.
 This will only take a minute or two.
 It is best to heat both the oils and water to the same temperature, but if you don’t have a thermometer, just heat them on the same burner level.

 3. Pour the heated oils and water into the blender simultaneously and blend on low for two minutes.

 4. Slowly add the aloe while blending on high for two minutes.
 You might have to use a rubber spatula to assist the blending process.

 5. Add your essentials during those last two minutes of blending.

 6. Voila!
-Your lotion will still be warm and you can pour into glass jars of a suitable size.
+Your natural body lotion will still be warm and you can pour into glass jars of a suitable size.
 Elizabeth recommends recycling old food jars!
 A rubber spatula works well here to get every last bit.

 You must be logged in to post a comment.